Guide

 3. Apply for a business license

-As previously noted, you will need to look up your state’s laws regarding thandyman/handywomen businesses.
-There is the possibility you might have to get specific certifications, permits, and/or licenses.
-For example, if the jobs are related to plumbing, electrical, or HVAC, you might have to have a contractor’s license to do them.
-It is also possible you may have to get a license to do jobs above a certain dollar amount.
+You’ll need to look up your state laws regarding handyman/handywomen businesses.
+You might have to get specific certifications, permits, and/or licenses, for example, if the jobs are related to plumbing, electrical, or HVAC.
+You may have to get a license to do jobs above a certain dollar amount.
 Learn more about the licensing requirements in your state by visiting the U.S. Small Business Administration (SBA) website for information about registering with federal and state agencies and obtaining the necessary state licenses and permits.

-You should also file for an Employer Identification Number (EIN) with the IRS.
-It is free, and it is a separate number from your Social Security number.
+You should also file for an employer identification number (EIN) with the IRS.
+It’s free, and it is a separate number from your social security number.

 4. Determine which handyman services you will offer